Dudemanguy/mpv-manga-reader/README.md

 ``manga``\
 Defaults to `yes`.
 Tells the manga reader whether or not to start in manga mode (i.e. read right-to-left or left-to-right).

-``offset``\
-Defaults to `20`.
-This is only used if there are multiple copies of manga-worker scripts.
-This is the difference between where multiple copies of the manga worker script will start stitching images together.
-With two manga-worker scripts and the default offset of 20, one script will start at page 1 and the other at page 21.

 ``pages``\
 Defaults to `10`.
 Tells the manga-worker scripts how many pages to stitch together.